Faster, Stronger, Higher? Workouts and Weed - 2024 Update

 Cannabis may enhance the "runner's high" that makes exercise enjoyable.
 A 2003 study found elevated levels of the endocannabinoid molecule anandamide in the blood of volunteers after they ran or cycled in a lab.
 Because cannabis targets these same endocannabinoid receptors, Dr. Bryan told Nature.com, she thinks the drug might "jumpstart" those pleasurable feelings.

 She stresses there is no direct evidence yet connecting cannabis to a runner’s high.
-But nevertheless, she says, people report enjoying exercise with cannabis, which could create a positive feedback loop that motivates them to go back to the gym.
-“If something feels good,” she says, “you’re going to want to do it again.”
+But nevertheless, she notes, people say they enjoy exercise with cannabis, which could create a positive feedback loop that motivates them to go back to the gym.
+"If something feels good,” she says, “you’re going to want to do it again."

 If you're interested in adding weed to your workout routine, it's a good idea to start with a small dosage, suited to both your fitness and tolerance levels.
 And as always when exercising, be sure to listen to your body - it will seldom steer you wrong.